 1) Diamond Formation in Earth's Mantle

 The formation of natural diamonds requires very high temperatures and pressures.
-These conditions occur in limited zones of Earth's mantle about 90 miles (150 kilometers) below the surface where temperatures are at least 2000 degrees Fahrenheit (1050 degrees Celsius) .
+These conditions occur in limited zones of Earth's mantle about 90 miles (150 kilometers) or more below the surface, where temperatures are at least 2000 degrees Fahrenheit (1050 degrees Celsius) .
 The critical temperature-pressure environment for diamond formation and stability is not present globally.
 Instead it is thought to be present primarily in the mantle beneath the stable interiors of continental plates .

 2) Diamond Formation in Subduction Zones

-Tiny diamonds have been found in rocks that are thought to have been subducted deep into the mantle by plate tectonic processes - then returned to the surface (4).
-(See Location 2 in the diagrams above and at right.)
-Diamond formation in a subducting plate might occur as little as 50 miles (80 kilometers) below the surface and at temperatures as low as 390 degrees Fahrenheit (200 degrees Centigrade) (1).
-In another study, diamonds from Brazil were found to contain tiny mineral inclusions consistent with the mineralogy of oceanic crust.
+Tiny diamonds have been found in rocks that are thought to have been subducted deep into the mantle by plate tectonic processes - then returned to the surface .
+(See Location 2 in the diagram at the top of the page.)
+Diamond formation in a subducting plate might occur as little as 50 miles (80 kilometers) below the surface and at temperatures as low as 390 degrees Fahrenheit (200 degrees Centigrade) .
+In another study, diamonds from Brazil were found to contain tiny mineral inclusions consistent with the mineralogy of oceanic crust .
 Others have inclusions that suggest that subducted seawater was involved in their formation .

 3) Diamond Formation at Impact Sites